Writing Tips & Resources

 • Television episodes:

 • B: Last Name, First Name, writer.
 Title of Show.
 Season Number, Episode Number, "Title of Episode."
-Directed by First Name Last Name, featuring (if relavent).
+Directed by First Name Last Name, featuring (if relevant).
 Aired Month Day, Year, original airing information.
 Studio/Distributor, Year Accessed, Medium.

 • N: 14.
 Title of Show, season number, episode number, "TItle of Episode," directed by First Name Last Name, written by First Name Last Name, featuring (if relevant), aired Month Day, Year, original airing information, Studio/Distributor, Year Accessed, Medium.